 Safely Using Essential Oils With Babies and While Breastfeeding

-Plant Therapy is also offering my readers an exclusive deal right now!
+Plant Therapy is also offering my readers an exclusive 10% off right now!
+Use the code HumbledHomemaker10 for 10% off your entire purchase.

 My questions and their answers follow: